carloscabo/responsive-youtube-player-with-playlist/README.md

   \\ can be used, to avoid unnapropiated uses var api_key = 'AIzaSyA1rpTMrNjth1R6-LfLe0UG8v1946nj3Xw';

-  \\ Initialize the player with default options
+  \\ Initialize all the player in the page with default options
   $('.RYPP').rypp( api_key );
 });
 ````